Zelefant/CPTS421-AI-Tutor/README.md

 3. Upgrade pip and install dependencies:
   - pip install --upgrade pip
   - pip install google-generativeai python-dotenv django
-4. Create a .env file in the project root and add your Gemini API key:
+4. Create a .env file in the folder "code" and add your Gemini API key:
   - GEMINI_API_KEY="your-api-key-here"
 5. cd into the "llmsite" folder
 6. Run the command: python manage.py runserver